 It is a sort of fly-by-the-seat-of-my-pants thing, but I invite you to follow along with us as we build our Conlatio.
 I wrote an extensive article about our new tradtion with resources to help you get started.
-Also, I made the first Conlatio available in the Subscriber-Exclusive Library.
-You can subscribe at the bottom of this post to get access to it.
+Also, I made the first two Conlatio pages available in my shop.

 One Thing More: CC Cycle 3 Latin Resources

 Alright, time for what you are scrolling for: our list of resources to give us One Thing More for CC Latin Cycle 3.